Paul-J-Company/Systems-Design/README.md

   - Where are your High-level Storage/Data Architecture/Design Diagrams?
   - Data Lake, Wherehouse, Data Catalog
   - Relational, NoSQL, Document Oriented, Graph DB
-  - Block Storage, Filesystem Storage, Object Storeage
+  - Block Storage, Filesystem Storage, Object Storage
   - CePH, BigTable, DynamoDB, etc.
   - How do you snapshot/replicate/migrate/backup large amounts of data?
   - What Data Tools do you use?